amyhxqin/MAIA_For_Hackatown19_Public/README.md

 ![Backend: MAIA can plan a whole travel trip for you!](https://raw.githubusercontent.com/amyhxqin/MAIA_For_Hackatown19_Public/master/images/backend-dataProcessing.png)

-## Future

-This version of MAIA is only a demo.
-I am currently working on an official version that will be hosted online.
-For more information, please contact me at amy.huaxuan.qin@gmail.com.

 ## Important Files (Now made private.
 Please contact me.)
 [A commented walk-through of the back-end in jupyter notebook](https://github.com/amyhxqin/MAIA_For_Hackatown19/blob/master/notebooks/maia_notebook.ipynb)